 int.
 The number of target classes per training example.

 int.
-The number of classes to randomly sample per batch.
+The number of classes to randomly sample.

 bool.
 Determines whether all sampled classes in a batch are unique.

 vocab_file: Each valid line in this file (which should have a CSV-like format) corresponds to a valid word ID.
 IDs are in sequential order, starting from num_reserved_ids.
 The last entry in each line is expected to be a value corresponding to the count or relative probability.
 Exactly one of

 unigramsneeds to be passed to this operation.